Ringe Prison

 An extension to the future

-Currently housing 86 male inmates sentenced to deportation, Ringe Prison is expanding with two thoughtfully designed buildings, providing a possibility for additional 100 beds.
-The expansion is carefully integrated with the existing architecture, ensuring the new structures feel like a natural continuation of the original design.
+Currently housing 86 male inmates sentenced to deportation, Ringe Prison is expanding with two thoughtfully designed buildings, providing capacity for an additional 100 beds.
+The expansion is carefully integrated with the existing architecture, ensuring the new structures feel like a natural continuation of the original design while meeting contemporary operational and security requirements.

 Materiality with integrity

 The expansion project emphasizes material integrity, drawing from the existing building’s character while meeting the demands of a modern and secure institution.
-The architectural approach aligns with the original colour palette and material choices, incorporating robust and secure solutions that reflect contemporary standards.
+The architectural approach aligns with the original colour palette and material choices, incorporating robust, durable and secure solutions that reflect contemporary standards.

 Harmonizing new and existing

-Building on the innovative concepts of the 1970s, the new expansion combines thoughtful design with optimal conditions for serving sentences.
-Central functions such as outdoor areas and workshops have been optimized to support normalization and improve the daily lives of inmates.
+Building on the innovative concepts of the 1970s, the new expansion combines thoughtful design with optimal conditions for serving sentences within a secure institutional framework.
+Central functions such as outdoor areas and workshops have been optimized to support principles of normalization and improve the daily lives of inmates.
 These enhancements are designed to promote inmate well-being while respecting the integrity of the original vision.

 A homely atmosphere

 Inspired by the original “folk high school” concept, the new extension incorporates modern knowledge of high-security needs with a focus on creating a homely atmosphere.
-This approach uses warmth and familiarity as tools for rehabilitation, fostering an environment where inmates can be supported on their individual needs and daily routines.
+This approach uses warmth and familiarity as tools for rehabilitation, fostering an environment where inmates can be supported in relation to their individual needs and daily routines.